owilliams10/IG-Mitre-ThreatActor-HeatMap/README.md

 RESOURCES:

-Mitigations for Techniques Most Commonly used Amongst the Threat Groups: [MITIGATIONS FOR TTPs THAT SCORED 3 or HIGHER.pdf](https://github.com/user-attachments/files/29150832/MITIGATIONS.FOR.TTPs.THAT.SCORED.3.or.HIGHER.pdf)
+Mitigations for the Techniques Most Commonly used Amongst the Threat Groups: [MITIGATIONS FOR TTPs THAT SCORED 3 or HIGHER.pdf](https://github.com/user-attachments/files/29150832/MITIGATIONS.FOR.TTPs.THAT.SCORED.3.or.HIGHER.pdf)

 ## Conclusion